ropensci/spocc/cran-comments.md

 This version removes V8 dependency as well, replaced one dependency with another, and a few other minor changes.

+Note that the R release binary is not available yet for one dependency (rgbif), but is available for other R versions.
+Hopefully that's okay.

 Thanks!
 Scott Chamberlain